bradleybin/VRF_WSOD/README.md

 This code was implemented with Python 3.6, PyTorch 1.8.0, and CUDA 11.1 on an NVIDIA GeForce GTX 3090.

 !!!2023-12-4.
 We have updated our saliency maps.
 We sincerely apologize for a previous mistake in reading images during the generation of general visual representations on the test dataset, leading to inaccurate results on the DUT-OMRON dataset in the paper.
 We have released the revised saliency maps.
-Overall, our method is still effective and remains significantly leading in weak-supervised SOD and approaching fully-supervised methods.
+Overall, our method is still effective and remains significantly leading in weakly-supervised SOD and approaching fully-supervised methods.

 ## Usage
 ### 1. Download datasets